happyAnger66/anger6-blog/source/_posts/go-scheduler.md

 ![](http://www.anger6.com/wp-content/uploads/2019/08/our-cast.jpg)

 The triangle represents an OS thread.
 It's the thread of execution managed by the OS and works pretty much like your standard POSIX thread.
-In the runtime code, it's called **M** for machine.
+In the runtime code, it's called M for machine.

 The circle represents a goroutine.
 It includes the stack, the instruction pointer and other information important for scheduling goroutines, like any channel it might be blocked on.
-In the runtime code, it's called a **G**.
+In the runtime code, it's called a G.

 The rectangle represents a context for scheduling.
 You can look at it as a localized version of the scheduler which runs Go code on a single thread.
 It's the important part that lets us go from a N:1 scheduler to a M:N scheduler.
-In the runtime code, it's called **P** for processor.
+In the runtime code, it's called P for processor.
 More on this part in a bit.

 ![](http://www.anger6.com/wp-content/uploads/2019/08/in-motion.jpg)

-Here we see 2 threads (**M**), each holding a context (**P**), each running a goroutine (**G**).
+Here we see 2 threads (M), each holding a context (P), each running a goroutine (G).
 In order to run goroutines, a thread must hold a context.

 The number of contexts is set on startup to the value of the `GOMAXPROCS` environment variable or through the runtime function `GOMAXPROCS()`.
 Normally this doesn't change during execution of your program.
 The fact that the number of contexts is fixed means that only `GOMAXPROCS` are running Go code at any point.
 We can use that to tune the invocation of the Go process to the individual computer, such at a 4 core PC is running Go code on 4 threads.